 In 2013 the next great chapter in Steinway Hall’s famous history is written.
 JDS Development Group and Property Markets Group acquire the landmark building and adjacent lot to build a one-of-a-kind, bold yet slender skyscraper in custom-cast terra cotta, bronze, and glass, designed by SHoP architects with interiors by Studio Sofield.
 In 2014 they break ground and construction will be completed in 2019.

 111 WEST 57TH STREET

-In 2018 the iconic new tower will be completed.
+In 2019 Steinway Hall will be completed followed by the iconic new tower in 2020.
 From a historical foundation to a contemporary landmark, 111 aligns old and new, art and engineering, nature and culture, and is situated perfectly symmetrical to beautiful Central Park.
 The tower lifts history into the iconic Manhattan skyline, and adapts Steinway Hall’s classic pre-war layouts into character-rich residences.